SupremeCommanderMaps/SurvivalVersus/README.md

 * The bot now stops spawning T2 units once the T4 stage has been reached
 * The bot now has vision and omni on the entire map
 * Intel shared with the players has been reduced to a t1 radar in the hills that share their intel with all players
-* The Vision Centers now have a very high HP to make them doubly unkillable (since once apparently is not enough in FAF)
 * Removed (recently broken) lobby option to disable teleporting (in favour of the lobby unit restriction tool)
 * The shields of the bots units (most notably the T3 transports) no longer flicker due to power shortage